Granville Austin

-Granville Seward Austin (1927 – 6 July 2014) was an American historian of the Indian Constitution.
+Granville Seward Austin (1927 – 6 July 2014) was a historian of the Indian Constitution.

 Education

 Austin received most of his early education at Norwich, Vermont, USA.
 Austin graduated from Dartmouth College with a BA in American Literature.
 He then earned a doctorate in Modern Indian History from Oxford University.

 Career

-He worked as a journalist/photographer and later served with the U. S. Information Service, Department of State, Department of Health, Education and Welfare, and on the staff of a U. S. senator.
+He worked as a journalist and photographer, later served with the U. S. Information Service, Department of State, Department of Health, Education and Welfare, and on the staff of a U. S. senator.
 He has held fellowships or grants from St. Antony's College, Oxford, the Ford Foundation, the Fulbright Program, the American Institute of Indian Studies, the Rockefeller Foundation, the Woodrow Wilson International Center for Scholars, the Rajiv Gandhi Foundation, and the Institute of Current World Affairs.

 Austin was the author of two seminal political histories of the constitution of India, The Indian Constitution: Cornerstone of a Nation and Working a Democratic Constitution: The Indian Experience.